vweinblatt123/Unit1HW_Weinblatt/README.md

 * What has been the business impact of this company so far?

+Betterment has truly revolutionized how many invest, guiding assets away from traditional adviors permanently.
+By 2015, the company had become the largest robo-advisor in the world, just five years after launch.
+And by 2017 it remained the largest independed robo-advisor, mangaging over $10b.
+In the same year, traditional managers' profit margins had fallen by a third as more and more clients turned to robo-advisors like Betterment, really highlighting the industry impact of robo-adviors.
+(10)

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 * How is your company performing relative to competitors in the same domain?